-Anchor Studio is part masonry and timber frame construction with a traditional slate roof.
-It shares many similarities to the Trust’s Porthmeor Studios.
-When it first came into the Trust’s possession in 2002 it had lain empty for two years, and the dormer was leaking badly causing the huge window underneath to rot and be removed, and the opening to be boarded up (Image 1).
-The building was also suffering from a lack of ventilation.
+Anchor Studio is part masonry and timber frame construction with a traditional slate roof, and it shares many similarities to the Trust’s Porthmeor Studios.
+When it first came into the Trust’s possession in 2002 it had lain empty for two years, and the dormer was leaking badly causing the huge window underneath to rot.
+The window was therefore removed, and the opening boarded up.

 The Tanner Trust very generously helped to fund a replacement window and also assisted with reclaiming the garden, which had become very overgrown.
 These works allowed the building to be brought back into use, and it has been in continuous use as a studio since 2006.

 However over a century of exposure to storms had left the timber structure and roof in a very fragile condition.
 Following completion of the Porthmeor renovations in 2012, the Trust began working on proposals to renovate Anchor as a live/work space.
 A successful Round 1 application to the National Lottery Heritage Fund in 2017 allowed work to start on developing the project, and a Round 2 approval in 2019 permitted the preparation of tender documents and subsequent contractor appointment.